rajakadri/Personal-Website/README.md

 Future fixes: Work more with some custom CSS or BS4 properties to arrange the NavBar links and button in a better way.

 CURRENT ISSUE: Visible NavBar links appear in the wrong spot after switching between media view sizes.

+CHANGES: Changed to become personal website?
+ReadMe to be updated later...